GyroSuperintelligence/BabyLM/guides/Physics.md

     - Respect for encryption that protects legitimate privacy
     - Exposure of encryption used to hide harmful activities
-    - Development of new forms of semantic security
+    - Development of new forms of character security

     ### Structural Ethics